Proxmox-Cloud/pytest-pve-cloud/README.md

 ## Development

-Either install the latest pypi or run `pip install -e .` to dynamically work with the package.
+Run `pip install -e .` to dynamically work with the package.